-Defold does not provide editing tools for creating images, sound files, models or animations.
+Defold does not provide editing tools for images, sound files, models or animations.
 Such assets need to be created outside of Defold in specialized tools and imported into Defold.
-Defold automatically detects changes to any asset in the project hierarchy and updates the editor view accordingly.
+Defold automatically detects changes to any asset among your project files and updates the editor view accordingly.

 Extra care should be taken when working with Defold asset files through a text editor or external tool.
 If you introduce errors those can prevent the file from opening in the Defold editor.